marcotriesdev/marcotriesdev/README.md

 ## Hi I´m Marco 👋

-- 🔭 I’m currently working on Godot Engine for prototypes and game collabs.
+- 🔭 I’m currently working on Godot Engine and Raylib (Python, C, C++, C#) for prototypes and game collabs.
 - 🌱 I’m currently learning:
     - C# basic and for networking.
     - C and C++ for game and app programming.